 - Hungary White Card: Lowest income requirement (€2,000/month) in the region

-Language Barriers and English Proficiency
+Language and English proficiency

 | City | English Level | Local Language | Notes |